clevkelz/Cryptocurrencies/README.md

 ## Results

-The data were cleaned to remove untraded currencies, unworking algorithms and unmined currencies along with dropping rows with null values and this information was formatted into a dataframe.
-The data were then divided into three principal components and these dimensions were placed into a new dataframe to hold the results.
-Then, an elbow curve was created to find the best K value.
+The data were cleaned to remove untraded currencies, unworking algorithms, and unmined currencies along with dropping rows with null values.
+This cleansed data were formatted into a dataframe.
+The information was then divided into three principal components and these dimensions were placed into a new dataframe to hold the results.
+After that, an elbow curve was created to find the best K value.
 The K-means algorithm groups data into clusters that have some similarity to a centroid, which is data point representing the arithmetic means of the the points in a cluster.
-The district groups were visualized in two- and three-dimensional scatter plot and a table was generated showing the currently tradable crytocurrencies.
+The district groups were visualized in two- and three-dimensional scatter plots and a table was generated showing the currently tradable crytocurrencies.

 The following visualizations did not appear when posting the Jupyter Notebook file on GitHub.
 These screen shots show these visualizations: